Bhattacharya-Lab/lociPARSE/README.md

 conda activate lociPARSE
 ```

-Typical installation time on a "normal" desktop computer should take a few minutes.
+Typical installation time on a "normal" desktop computer should take a few minutes in a 64-bit Linux system.

 ## Usage